 For example, if you were not only there while the laptop was being stolen, but you also acted as a lookout, you're taking part in a crime.
 What you're doing is making it easier for that person to steal the laptop.
 You are in fact an “accomplice”.

 Responsibility for the actions of others

 When you commit a crime with other people, you can also be held responsible for what they do and be accused of the same thing.

 Let's say the owner of the car shows up, furious.
 He tries to take back his laptop.
 Your friend Samuel whips out his hunting knife and threatens the owner.
-Even if you didn't plan on helping, if you keep helping your friends by acting as the lookout, you have committed the crime of robbery with violence.
+Even if you didn’t plan on helping, if you keep helping your friends by acting as the lookout, you could be accused of robbery and assault.
 Yes, you're responsible for what Samuel did.
 You could be charged, and a judge could find you guilty, just as if you were the one who took out the knife and threatened the owner of the car.

 - nothing was actually done after the planning stage,